atulsingh-pm-ai/Couple-Compass/README.md

 ---

-*Product designed by [your name] as part of 30 Sundays AI PM application.*
+Product designed by Atul Singh as part of 30 Sundays AI PM application.